Vlassis-sec/weather-app/README.md

 ### Prerequisites

-- [Node.js](https://nodejs.org/) (version 14 or higher recommended) — please install the latest LTS version for best compatibility.
+- [Node.js](https://nodejs.org/) please install the latest LTS version for best compatibility.
 - API keys for the following services:

   - **OpenWeatherMap API** — used to fetch the current weather data.
 Get your key from [https://openweathermap.org/api](https://openweathermap.org/api)